 Depending on the size of your dog, you can either form a small circle with just your index finger and thumb or form a bigger circle with two hands.
 The trick is to let your dog feel that it’s safe to stick their nose in that space.
 Usually, dogs feel that this gesture is similar to them being petted, so this may be an easier trick to achieve.
 Or it can take some training, which might involve making them come to you first and making them feel comfortable with the idea of putting their muzzle through your fingers.

 Fair warning: it can take a while to achieve this feat, so be patient!
 Take care not to make your hands clamp down on your dog’s muzzle so they don’t feel uncomfortable.
 And don’t forget to video your success!

 Harry Potter Spells

 Even after almost two decades since the movie series debuted, Harry Potter remains well-loved by fans.
-And wizard and witch pet lovers still try to involve their dogs into the fandom.
+And wizard and witch pet lovers still try to involve their dogs in the fandom.
 Check out the video above of a dog responding to his owner’s commands spoken as Harry Potter spells.